-These results show the potential impact to the listing status of water bodies, particularly as even under the lower variability scenarios more than 50% of the test results could be overturned in either direction, and under the higher scenario 76 - 91% of the samples could be over turned (Figure 1).
-These demonstration sites can be considered analogous to potential impacts on all water bodies listed and non-listed for impairments as the pass/fail results could potentially be effected in either direction.
+These results show the potential impact to the listing status of water bodies.
+Particularly as even under the lower variability scenarios, more than 50% of the test results could be overturned in either direction, and under the higher scenario 58 - 75% of the samples could be overturned (Figure 2).
+These demonstration sites can be considered analogous to potential impacts on all water bodies listed and non-listed for impairments as the pass/fail results could potentially be affected in either direction.

-Figure 1.
-Pie charts showing the number of individual toxicity tests that could change from (a) fail to pass and (b) pass to fail based on the intercalibration Cu spiking variability applied to representative environmental samples where white remain the same and the shaded portions change test results.
+Figure 2.
+Pie charts showing the number of individual toxicity tests that could change from (a) fail to pass and (b) pass to fail based on the intercalibration copper spiking variability applied to representative environmental samples where white remain the same and the shaded portions change test results.

-Applying the results of these variations to the 303(d) listing criteria reveal that not only the individual test results can change but also the 303(d) listing status.
-A demonstration of this is Encinitas Creek, in that with all three of the Scenario 1 treatments the number of failing events would be reduced to 1.
-The reduction in C. dubia reproduction failures leaves one event failure (for C. dubia survival and S. capricornutum toxicity) and thus the listing criteria of 2 failing events is not met.
+Applying the results of these variations to the 303(d) listing criteria reveal that not only the individual test results can change but also the 303(d) listing status could be affected.
+A demonstration of this is Encinitas Creek, where under Scenario 1 treatments the number of failing events would be reduced from 3 to 1.
+The reduction in C. dubia reproduction failures leaves one event failure (for C. dubia Survival and S. capricornutum) and thus the listing criteria of 2 failing events is not met.
 If S. capricornutum toxicity, which was detected at all eight sites is not considered (discussed below), 7 of the 8 sites (all but Loma Alta Creek) would not meet the two failing event criteria to be listed as impaired under the Scenario 1 treatments.
-Thus, the potential variability observed in C. dubia reproduction presents a significant threat to compromise real world outcomes of individual toxicity tests as well as impairment listings.
+Thus, the potential variability observed in C. dubia reproduction presents a significant challenge to compromise real world outcomes of individual toxicity tests as well as impairment listings.